The Importance of Structure

 |70th Week||The Seals|

 |Begins with a ruler appearing.
-He makes a covenant with Israel for seven years.||Begins with 1st seal, when a conqueror appears and he is given authority.|
+He makes a covenant with Israel for seven years.||Begins with “conqueror” appearing in the first seal event, and he is given authority.|

 |At the middle of the week, he breaks his

 covenant.
 He commits the abomination and stops the sacrifices, showing his opposition to God’s people.

 |In the fifth seal, we see that God’s people are about to face a period of martyrdom.|